awsdocs/amazon-ec2-user-guide/doc_source/WSL.md

 **To use SCP to transfer a file**

 1. Transfer a file to your instance using the instance's public DNS name\.
-For example, if the name of the private key file is `my-key-pair`, the file to transfer is `SampleFile.txt`, the user name is `my-instance-user-name`, and the public DNS name of the instance is `my-instance-public-dns-name` or the IPv6 address is `my-instance-IPv6-address`, use one the following commands to copy the file to the `my-instance-user-name` home directory\.
+For example, if the name of the private key file is `key-pair-name`, the file to transfer is `SampleFile.txt`, the user name is `instance-user-name`, and the public DNS name of the instance is `my-instance-public-dns-name` or the IPv6 address is `my-instance-IPv6-address`, use one the following commands to copy the file to the `instance-user-name` home directory\.
    + \(Public DNS\) To transfer a file using your instance's public DNS name, enter the following command\.

      ```
-     scp -i /path/my-key-pair.pem /path/SampleFile.txt my-instance-user-name@my-instance-public-dns-name:~
+     scp -i /path/key-pair-name.pem /path/SampleFile.txt instance-user-name@my-instance-public-dns-name:~
      ```
    + \(IPv6\) Alternatively, if your instance has an IPv6 address, you can transfer a file using the instance's IPv6 address\.
 The IPv6 address must be enclosed in square brackets \(`[ ]`\), which must be escaped \(`\`\)\.

      ```
-     scp -i /path/my-key-pair.pem /path/SampleFile.txt my-instance-user-name@\[my-instance-IPv6-address\]:~
+     scp -i /path/key-pair-name.pem /path/SampleFile.txt instance-user-name@\[my-instance-IPv6-address\]:~
      ```

    You see a response like the following: